SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Blink: You may choose to declare a Speed X Move Action, where X has a max of AGI/5.
 Unlike normal movement (which is handled on an IC-by-IC basis), the movement for this action is resolved immediately.
 However, moving this way has a Stamina cost equal to X. You may not reduce this Action's Speed by spending AP.

-### **Kaminari no Yaiba \- Lightning Blade**
+### **Kaminari no Hoippu  \- Lightning Whip**

 You mold your chakra into a cackling weapon made entirely of lightning energy that extends from your hand.
 This weapon’s cutting power can bypass almost any defense, though it’s harder to control than a solid weapon would be.

-Chakra: 15
+Chakra: 8 \+ X
-Upkeep: 2
+Upkeep: 1 \+ X/5 (Rounded Up)
-Speed: 5
+Speed: 10
 Seal Speed: 10

-Tags: Energy, Weapon, Utility
+Tags: Utility, Self, Creation

 Effects:
-You acquire a Chain from the standard Chain options in the Equipment section.
-You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
-You may choose to double the Base Speed and Upkeep of this Technique to create a second Chain in your other hand during the activation of this Technique.
-Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
+You craft a Chain upgrading it using X Artisan Points up to your Chakra Control - 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Chain in your other hand during the activation of this Technique and both weapons gain the dual property.

-When using it, you reduce any DR by 50% when dealing damage (or 100% against DR sources that are weak to Raiton).
-This Club lasts until you let go of it or end this Technique’s Upkeep.
-You may perform Handseals while holding Lightning Whips, but doing so increases the Seal Speed by 4 for one Whip, and 6 for two Whips.
+The Chain(s) gains the following effects:

+You reduce any DR by 50% (doubled to elements weak to it)
+The Chain lasts until you let go of it or end this Technique’s Upkeep
+You may perform Handseals for Raiton jutsu by increasing the Seal Speed by 4 per weapon
+The weapon has half its normal Durability

 ### **Taiyouken \- Solar Flare**